Parametrics can be used to supplement traditional insurance or to address some risks that traditional insurance cannot provide cover for.

 Judges’ citation: Pre-conditions to arbitration under NZS 3910:2013 were recently considered by the High Court and now with the changes within NZS 3910:2023, we have a new regime.
 This paper is well researched and considered, with the author proposing a hybrid approach, with a new clause, for clause 13.3.1 of the new NZS 3910.
 The content of the paper is relevant not only to the parties to the contract, but also to Contract Administrators and Independent Certifiers.

-(photo: left to right) Oscar Read (first prize) congratulated by Jonathan Aquilina, Essay Committee Member (absent Erica Dysart)
+(photo: left to right) Oscar Read (first prize) congratulated by Jonathan Aquilina, Essay Committee Member (presented 26June2025 Wgtn Conf Dinner)

 Judge, Jury, and Executioner – Extending Self-Certification Abilities to Trusted Building Practitioners